Sambi85/spark-advisors-code-challenge-2025/COMMENTS.md

 - float values should be formatted to 2 decimal places => 245.20
 - missing values should be left blank

-My Approach(happyy path):
+What the happy path looks like:
 - Use zipcode to look up the rate area
 - Use rate area and metal level(silver) to gather all plans
 - Grab the 2nd lowest cost plan
 - Update the slcsp.csv file with the 2nd lowest cost plan under rate column

-Edge Cases:
+Identified Edge Cases:
 - If there is no 2nd lowest cost plan, leave the rate column blank
 - If a ZIP code maps to multiple rate areas in the zips.csv file, we will return None or leave the rate blank because we can't definitively determine the second-lowest cost.